enactdev/de_campaign_finance/README.md

 Edit CONTRIBUTION_CSV_DIRECTORY to point to where you will store the CSV files.
 For privacy reasons, this git will not host the CSV files with users campaign contribution data.

+Load the database from de_scrape.sql, and edit your config.py to point to it

+Load state data from states.sql

 Download campagin contribution data from:

 https://cfrs.elections.delaware.gov